 Good morning, y’all.
 I called my attorney, Adam Dimwit, this morning between courses of my “Grand Slam” breakfast from Denny’s.
-Sometimes, Mulva will just up and do something like go get me take out and bring it back here to TackyToo so I don’t feel quite so isolated.
+Sometimes, Mulva will just up and do something sweet like go get me take out and bring it back here to TackyToo.
+Since I am at high risk because of the Corona, meals from the outside make me feel not quite so isolated.
 She is truly a good woman.

 In a televised rally, staged to coincide with the clerk’s release from jail, Huckabee delivered an altar call to the faithful gathered about.
-The call to the faithful is to ignore the laws of the United States and basically do whatever they interpret the Bible to say.
-Huckabee casually ignores history to relate how the Founding Fathers wanted to ensure that people of faith would not have to be oppressed by a government that wanted to enforce contrary views on the populace.
-Huckabee is calling on the faithful to live their conscience, not their citizenship.
+The call to the faithful was to ignore the laws of the United States and basically do whatever they interpreted the Bible to say, kind of a Christian Sharia law.
+Huckabee casually ignored history to relate how the Founding Fathers wanted to ensure that people of faith would not have to be oppressed by a government that wanted to enforce contrary views on the populace.
+Daddy Huckabee was calling on the faithful to live their conscience, not their citizenship.

 Finally, a religion I can get behind.
 Let’s start with taxes, I don’t want to pay them.
 I don’t see the need for licensing or registering births, marriages or deaths.
 All of that information could be used by an oppressive government to seek out followers for prosecution.
 While we’re at it, let’s do away with everything in Washington, D.C.
 Why should federal standards be applied to anything?
 If I don’t want my children to think they’re smarter than me, we can just stop educating them.
 If I don’t want to vaccinate my kids from polio, why should I?
 There’s a good chance they won’t get it.

 Just like that idjit clerk in Kentucky, if I don’t believe in a law, I’m not going to do it.
 I just don’t want to go to jail for my civil disobedience.
 I just want to wrap myself up in my religious cloak of invisibility and move through society unnoticed.
 Like the churches do at tax time.

-To simplify things, I’d like to direct Brother Huckabee to the words of his main guy, Jesus.
+To simplify things, I’d like to direct the Huckabee family to the words of their main guy, Jesus.
 Jesus laid down the relationship between citizens and their government in Matthew 22:15-22.
 The phrase “render unto Caesar what is Caesar’s and unto God what is God’s” pretty much covers the subject for me.